hexian000/neosocksd/API.md

 - **Content**: Lua script
 - **Status**: HTTP 200, HTTP 405, HTTP 500

-NOTE: The code length limit for a single invocation is guaranteed to be at least 4 MiB.

 ### Ruleset Update

-Update ruleset with the uploaded script.
+Load the posted script and use it as follows:

+1. If module name is not specified, replace the ruleset.
-If module name is specified, replace the Lua module with the uploaded script.
+2. If module name is specified, replace the named Lua module.

-If module is loaded like `_G.name = require("name")`, the reference `_G.name` will be updated too.
+3. If the field `_G.name` refers to the named module, it will be updated too.

 - **Path**: `/ruleset/update`
 - **Query**: `?module=name` (optional)